kellyirc/kurea/README.md

 Running the Bot
 ===============
+For now, CoffeeScript is required to run Kurea.
+To install run `npm install -g coffee-script`.

 First, make a copy of `config.json.sample` and call it `config.json`.
 Edit this to make the bot join your server/channels and give it any other configuration details necessary.
 Next, in the root of the repository, run `npm start`.

 Developing the Bot
 ==================
 Use `grunt dev` to manage linting the source and running unit tests.
+If you don't have grunt installed, run `npm install -g grunt-cli`.

 Config options
 ==============